This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Freeze: Cover tightly and freeze in an airtight container for 1-2 months.
 Thaw overnight before reheating.

-It’s easy to turn this chicken into a complete dinner!
+It’s easy to turn French onion chicken into a complete dinner!
 Try serving it with these sides:

 - Simple Salads – A grated carrot salad, strawberry spinach salad, or cold roast vegetable salad would pair nicely with this dish.